emeka-io/smart-light-matlab/README.md

 The core idea is simple: **To save energy.** The LED stays ON only when the environment is dark.
 However, I added "Human Control" using a physical button (manual override) for situations where you want the light off even in the dark (e.g., when watching a movie).

 ## Data Visualization
-To understand how the system "thinks," I used MATLAB to plot the raw data against a defined threshold.
+To understand how the system "thinks," I used MATLAB to plot the raw data against a defined threshold range: a dead band.

 ### 1. Threshold Analysis (MATLAB)
 ![Threshold Visualization](assets/on-off-threshold.gif)